Invisible disability

 Mental disorders or developmental disabilities, such as ADHD, depression, anxiety, addiction, dyslexia, autism, or schizophrenia, are also classified as invisible disabilities because they are usually not detected immediately by looking at or talking to a person.

 While mental disorders are not the only form of invisible disabilities, they are not to be missed.
-The National Institution of Mental Health claims 1 in 5 US citizens are currently diagnosed.
+The National Institution of Mental Health says 1 in 5 US citizens are currently diagnosed.
 The key term "diagnosed" implies that there are millions more citizens who do not seek help.
 In other words, roughly 57 million American adults are diagnosed with mental disorders.
-On top of this, about 1 in 25 Americans have form of serious mental conditions, which separate them from their lives in aspects of work and relations.
+On top of this, about 1 in 25 Americans have some form of serious mental conditions, which separate them from their lives in aspects of work and relations.

-People with disabilities may experience solely visible or invisible ailments, while others experience both visible and invisible impairments.
-This includes impairments that may only be visible due to specific circumstances.